chrisshen168/MS460_Agent-based-Modeling-COVID-19-Pandemic/README.md

 More colors could be used to distinguish turtles at a different status, e.g. vaccinated changed to pink, and masked healthy changed to orange (example6).
 ## Intervention effects on incidence and_or fatality rate.html
 Vaccination rate = 0.25 on incidence rate and/or fatality rate / Masked vs unmasked on incidence rate and/or fatality rate (example.png)
 Vaccination rate = 0.50 on incidence rate and/or fatality rate / Masked vs unmasked on incidence rate and/or fatality rate (example2.png)
 Vaccination rate = 0.80 on incidence rate and/or fatality rate / Masked vs unmasked on incidence rate and/or fatality rate (example3.png)
 Hospital capacity = 100, recovery-rate = 0.10 on incidence rate and/or fatality rate
 (example4_1.png, and example4.png)
 Hospital capacity = 200, recovery-rate = 0.15 on incidence rate and/or fatality rate
 (example5_1.png, and example5.png)
 ## Explanation of BehaviorSpace & Command Center.html
 Set up BehaviorSpace
-to run 270 combinations in sequential order, as selected; to measure (and export the counts to a csv file) at every step (example7_1.png, example7_2.png, and example7_3.png) Command Center to monitor Turtle 181 (Exportable)
+To run 270 combinations in sequential order, as selected; to measure (and export the counts to a csv file) at every step (example7_1.png, example7_2.png, and example7_3.png)
+Command Center to monitor Turtle 181 (Exportable)
-to monitor any or all individual turtles and optionally export results to a txt file (example8_1.png, and example8_2.png)
+To monitor any or all individual turtles and optionally export results to a txt file (example8_1.png, and example8_2.png)